What do you mean less is more?

 Today we empty the box.
 We look inside.
 We clean it out and get it ready.
 We become both conscious and intentional of what goes into the box and we prepare the box for a great treasure hunt ahead.

-14 Things to Do Less to Get More Success and Joy in Life Now
+14 Things to Do Less to Get More Success and Happiness in Your Life

 2. Buy less.
 Ever since I fell into an accidental minimalist, I feel more content.
 Me!
 The over-consumer, materialistic, stuff-loving gal.
 I haven’t gone into radical extremes.
 I admit, I still buy stuff I don’t need but want, and I am not ashamed of it.
 But I am very intentional about my purchases.
 Buy with a clear mind and never on an impulse.